InfinityIntegral/SGEXTN/README.md

 - [ ] reimplemented colour picker
 - [ ] improved theme customisation page
 - [ ] improved SingCorrect configs page
+- [ ] SGXTimer (wrapper around QTimer to eliminate need for signal-slot, with single use version)

 SGEXTN v5 will cover all functionalities in previous versions, so there would be no reason to use v1 because of missing stuff.